The Rust Performance Book

 Performance is important for many Rust programs.

-This book contains many techniques that can improve the performance—speed and memory usage—of Rust programs.
-The Compile Times section also contains some techniques that will improve the compile times of Rust programs.
+This book contains techniques that can improve the performance-related characteristics of Rust programs, such as runtime speed, memory usage, and binary size.
+The Compile Times section also contains techniques that will improve the compile times of Rust programs.
 Some techniques only require changing build configurations, but many require changing code.

 Some techniques are entirely Rust-specific, and some involve ideas that can be applied (often with modifications) to programs written in other languages.
 The General Tips section also includes some general principles that apply to any programming language.
 Nonetheless, this book is mostly about the performance of Rust programs and is no substitute for a general purpose guide to profiling and optimization.